scality/osis/Design.md

     * `cd_tenant_ids` list as part of the request to be stored as a property of the vault account.
     * Account ID to be sent back as storage tenant ID to OSE
 1. `generate-account-access-key` for the account using vaultclient.
-1. Create a role with
+1. Create a role using generated access key with
    1. Role name : `osis` (So role-arn can be generated in the format `arn:aws:iam::[account-id]:role/osis`
    1. Trust policy
    ```json